sweng-epfl/public/ReadMe.md

 This repository contains all course material.
 To get a copy of this repository on your computer, please see the [cloning instructions](documentation/Cloning.md).

-The course is originally taught by the [Dependable Systems Lab](https://dslab.epfl.ch) at [EPFL](https://ic.epfl.ch).
+_This course is originally taught by [Prof. George Candea](https://dslab.epfl.ch/people/candea/) and [Solal Pirelli](https://dslab.epfl.ch/people/pirelli/) at [EPFL](https://ic.epfl.ch)._
+_Solal Pirelli wrote the lecture notes.
+Alexandre Piveteau and Karim Sabaa wrote the exercises in their current form.
+Many thanks to all of the past staff who contributed to previous editions as well._
-For EPFL-specific details please see [the course web page](https://dslab.epfl.ch/teaching/sweng/).
+_For EPFL-specific details please see [the course web page](https://dslab.epfl.ch/teaching/sweng/)._

 ## Course objectives